Mild small bowel prolapse may produce no signs or symptoms. However, if you have significant prolapse, you might experience:

 - Vaginal discomfort and painful intercourse (dyspareunia)

-Many women with small bowel prolapse also have related conditions, such as:
+Many women with small bowel prolapse also experience prolapse of other pelvic organs, such as the bladder, uterus or rectum.

 When to see a doctor